lite-xl/lite-xl-lsp/README.md

 directory, then replace or overwrite __autocomplete.lua__ plugin with the version on this repository which should later be merged into upstream.
-Finally you will need the [Widgets](https://github.com/jgmdev/lite-xl-widgets) small lib so make sure to also drop it into your plugins directory.
-So your plugins directory should have:
+Finally you will need the [Widgets](https://github.com/jgmdev/lite-xl-widgets) small lib so make sure to also drop it into your lite-xl configs directory.
+The lite-xl configs directory should have:

-* plugins/lsp/
+* lite-xl/widget/
-* plugins/widget/
+* lite-xl/plugins/lsp/
-* plugins/autocomplete.lua
+* lite-xl/plugins/autocomplete.lua

 ## Features